Harmonia2Side/NeonSunshineLinux/README.md

 - [] .desktop file and setup for launching the spript from the main OS launcher
 - [] Rewrite filepath changes for simultaneous compatibility in Linux and Windows
 - [] Contribute enchancement to upstream with proper testing on both platforms
+- [] Add setting for automatically and non-interactively add installed games to sunshine (keep games list updated)

 > The contents below this line are from the README of the original repository: